paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * See [Support Design Decisions with Expert Feedback] for details
+  * We substantially revised the design decisions to cover the influencing domain expert feedback.
+All the changes made can be comprehended under the Section [Support Design Decisions with Expert Feedback] of this cover letter.
+To summarize:
     * The design decisions were integrated in Sections 4 and 5 to state how user feedback influences the final result.
     * now we focus more on telling the story behind the design, rather then just presenting the final product